Yug34/megalith/src/content/blog/why-i-must-be-a-great-engineer.md

 She made sure that the spark stays.

-The largest privilege that I've had in this life, has been the privilege to be her legate!
+The largest honor that I've had in this life, has been chance to be her legate!